codepath/android_guides/Animations.md

 ## View Animations

 View animations is a slower and less flexible system for animation that predates the property animation system that was introduced later. **Property animations are generally preferred** but let's take a look at the older system and how to apply animations using the original XML syntax.

+The primary motivations for the introduction of the property animations system are outlined clearly in this [post from 2011 introducing property animations](http://android-developers.blogspot.com/2011/02/animation-in-honeycomb.html).

 ### Using XML